jmyers7/book/chapters/random-vectors.md

 (independence)=
 ## Independence

 Because of its central role in the definitions of random samples and datasets (see {prf:ref}`random-sample-defn` and {prf:ref}`random-sample-vec-defn`), _independence_ is one of the most important concepts in all probability and statistics.
-In a somewhat different order compared to previous chapters, I will begin our discussion with the abstract definitions before moving on to an extended example from Bayesian statistics that highlights how independence is often used in computations.

 We already studied a form of _independence_ back in {numref}`independence-first`, where we saw that two events $A$ and $B$ in a probability space are _independent_ if

 $$
 P(A\cap B) = P(A) P(B).